AIGLE25/Transkun-GUI/README.md

 Use: https://pypi.org/project/auto-py-to-exe to build it

 ## info
-There is a standalone version in the release section (or in the standalone branch for code).
+There is a standalone version in the release section (only the 0.0.1 work for now).